2003 Isabela's 4th congressional district special election: Electoral system

-Each congressional district of the Philippines sends one representative to the House of Representatives.
+The House of Representatives is elected via parallel voting system, with 80% of seats elected from congressional districts, and 20% from the party-list system.
+Each district sends one representative to the House of Representatives.
 An election to the seat is via first-past-the-post, in which the candidate with the most votes, whether or not one has a majority, wins the seat.

 Based on Republic Act (RA) No. 6645, in order for a special election to take place, the seat must be vacated, the relevant chamber notifies the Commission on Elections (COMELEC) the existence of a vacancy, then the COMELEC schedules the special election.
 There is a dispute in the procedure as a subsequent law, RA No. 7166, supposedly amended the procedure, bypassing the need for official communication from the relevant chamber of the vacancy.
 The COMELEC has always waited on official communication from the relevant chamber before scheduling a special election.

 Meanwhile, according to RA No. 8295, should only one candidate file to run in the special election, the COMELEC will declare that candidate as the winner and will no longer hold the election.

 Campaign

 Representative Antonio Abaya, who had represented the Isabela's 4th legislative district from 1987 to 1998, and since 2001, died on February 26, 2003.
 Abaya, who was term-limited in 1998, ran for mayor of Santiago but was beaten.
 He ran again for the seat (that includes Santiago) in 2001 and won.

 As the Isabela Provincial Board passed the resolution urging the special election to be held, three people had been brought up as potential candidates.
 However, only Santiago mayor Jose Miranda (PDP–Laban) had declared his intention to run, relying on the support of Santiago and three other towns.
 Other potential candidates were former board member Giorgidi Aggabao, who had been beaten by Abaya in 2001 and was backed by Isabela governor Faustino Dy Jr., and Asuncion Abaya, the late representative's widow, who is a medical doctor.

 Later on, Miranda withdrew in favor of Dr. Abaya, who was considered to be the "sentimental favorite".
 Miranda's city of Santiago, the largest of the seven local government units in the district with about 60,000 votes, was expected to be the strongest source of votes for her.
 The mayors of the other towns all supported Aggabao, along with the Dy clan headed by the provincial governor.

-These are the candidates in the election: